Milton Bradley Company: Later years

 Milton Bradley celebrated their centennial in 1960 with the re-release of The Checkered Game of Life, which was modernized.
 It was now simply called The Game of Life and the goal was no longer to reach Happy Old Age, but to become a millionaire.
 Twister made its debut in the 1960s as well.
 Thanks to Johnny Carson's suggestive comments as Eva Gabor played the game on his show, Twister became a phenomenon.
 In the 1960s, Milton Bradley games were licensed in Australia by John Sands Pty Ltd.

 In 1967, James Shea Jr. took over as president of Milton Bradley (becoming CEO in 1968) succeeding his father.
 During his presidency, Milton Bradley bought Playskool Mfg.
 Co. and the E.S.
 Lowe Company, makers of Yahtzee, and Body Language.
+In the late 1960s, the company moved its manufacturing from its Springfield plant to a newly-built, 1,100,000-square-foot manufacturing facility in East Longmeadow, Massachusetts.

 During the 1970s and 1980s, electronic games became popular.
 Milton Bradley released Simon in 1978, which was fairly late in the movement.
 By 1980, it was their best-selling item.

 In 1979, Milton Bradley also developed the first hand-held cartridge-based console, the Microvision.

 In 1983, seeing the potential in the new Vectrex vector-based video game console, the company purchased General Consumer Electronics (GCE).
 Both the Vectrex and the Microvision were designed by Jay Smith.

 During the late 1980s and early 1990s, Milton Bradley marketed a series of games (such as HeroQuest and Battle Masters) in North America that were developed in the United Kingdom by Games Workshop (GW) that drew heavily from GW's Warhammer Fantasy universe, albeit without explicit reference to the Warhammer product line.